Eckohaus/PONG-Algorithm/Readme.md

 ###### Repository Brief : Re:define a QCD Quantum computer compiler : Written in a FORM or type, of LANGUAGE. :
 ###### Currently kinematics for Space and Time : Via [Muon Tau Decay : Within Ohm's Law](https://www.sciencedirect.com/topics/mathematics/caputo-derivative#:~:text=The%20Caputo%20derivative%20is%20of,equation%20as%20having%20%E2%80%9Cmemory.%E2%80%9D) : Describes a classical system as time being equal to matter.
 Where all Nth defined dimensions are a quantization of Ohm's law.
 Depicting ( Muon Tau decay within the electro magnetic spectrum ) : I:E The observable universe.

 ##### Gauge invariance implies the movement of space only, not time.
-In a classical sense this can define what is known as the internet
+In a classical sense this can define aspects of the internet